Luo-Leng/HW5_Problem1/problem_1/readme.md

 You could choose to follow the in-class demo code, or use your own implementation. **The only requirement is to use backtracking.**

+As an extension info, this parentheses problem belongs to a category of math problem call [Catalan Number](https://en.wikipedia.org/wiki/Catalan_number)

 ### 1. (10pt) Rewrite the possibleParenthesis function with the following signature: